 Israel’s recent strike on the power plant will worsen already serious problems with Gaza’s water supply, sewage treatment and power supplied to medical facilities.

 Power lines running from Israel have also been damaged since the start of the conflict, leaving Gaza residents with very little power.

 It could take at least a year to rebuild the Gaza power plant Israel has bombed.

 The UN Relief Agency has called it 'an appalling conflict'.
 Israeli attacks on UN schools and refugee camps have led to strong international criticism.

 Meanwhile, Israel’s position is that it is targeting 'Hamas terrorist operative' and accuses Hamas of using children as 'human shields' or hiding in residential areas.
 Hamas strongly denies this.
 Hamas is the democratically-elected government in Gaza, but Israel says that it continues to fire rockets into residential neighbourhoods.
 Accordingly to Israel, Hamas uses tunnels to launch raids into its territory.

 Now with one of the main sources of electricity in the Gaza Strip knocked out, the population faces severe blackouts that will affect the distribution of water and force already overcrowded and over-stretched hospitals and shelters to run on generators.

+The people of Gaza continue to face a daily struggle for survival under bombardment and blackout.
 The frequent power shortage puts at risk the lives of cardiac and dialysis patients and babies in incubators, and increases the daily hardship among the general population.